Michael D. Griffin: Career

+In early 2002 he met entrepreneur Elon Musk and accompanied him on a trip to Russia, where they attempted to purchase ICBMs.
+The decision to found the company SpaceX was made on the flight home, and Griffin briefly considered serving as chief engineer, but eventually he instead became president and COO of In-Q-Tel, a private enterprise funded by the CIA to identify and invest in companies developing cutting-edge technologies that serve national security interests.

+In 2005, he was appointed NASA administrator, where he pushed for commercial cargo and crew transportation services.
+After a Government Accountability Office protest, Griffin led a reorganization of a Rocketplane-Kistler contract into a competition called the Commercial Orbital Transportation Services (COTS) program.
+Twenty aerospace companies applied to the COTS program, of which two companies, SpaceX and Griffin's Orbital Sciences were eventually selected.
+On COTS, Griffin later said "I was trying to take my In-Q-Tel experience and apply it, transfer it from the CIA over to NASA.”
+Reports circulated that the larger aerospace companies that considered competing for COTS were chased off by Griffin.
+Griffin later said he assigned the award selection decision to Scott “Doc” Horowitz--a friend and fellow Mars Society member--"I explained my intentions and he carried it off."

+In December 2008, NASA awarded SpaceX and Orbital Sciences additional contracts with a combined value of $3.5 billion as part of the Commercial Resupply Services program.
+Elon Musk credited these follow-on contracts for saving his company as it neared bankruptcy.

 In February 2018, Griffin was appointed as Under Secretary of Defense for Research and Engineering by Donald Trump.
 One of his first actions was to create the Space Development Agency.
-The organization was tasked with procuring a proliferated constellation of low Earth orbit satellites to defend against Chinese and Russian hypersonic weapons.
+The organization was tasked with procuring a proliferated constellation of low Earth orbit satellites to detect Chinese and Russian hypersonic weapons.
 Commercial contracts for the constellation were given to L3Harris and SpaceX to build Starlink military satellites.
-CIA Director Mike Pompeo called the project a “Strategic Defense Initiative for our time, the SDI II".
+CIA Director Mike Pompeo called the project a "Strategic Defense Initiative for our time, the SDI II".

 Griffin has encouraged the development of boost-glide hypersonic weapons such as the AGM-183 ARRW.
-In 2020, he signaled that the Unites States would be making a major investment in production of hypersonic weaponry at scale.
+In 2020, he signaled that the United States would be making a major investment in production of hypersonic weaponry at scale.